-There are different versions of the Sumerian myth.
-They all include the tradition that previous Sumerian leaders lived for many centuries.
+They all, like the Bible, include the tradition that their antediluvian leaders lived for many centuries.

-The Sumerian ‘Noah’ was called Ziusudra and was the leading priest/king of all of Sumer.
+The main Sumerian ‘Noah’ was called Ziusudra and was the leading priest/king of all of Sumer.

-One later version bears an uncanny resemblance to the Biblical story.
+One later version bears a particularly uncanny resemblance to the Biblical story.
 In this, the ‘Sumerian Noah’ lands on Mt.
-Nisir, ( meaning ‘mount of salvation’, where-ever that was) unlike the previous versions where he was washed down to Dilmun (part of nearby Arabia in the Persian Gulf) .
+Nisir, ( meaning ‘mount of salvation’, where-ever that was) rather than being was washed down to Dilmun (part of nearby Arabia in the Persian Gulf) as in other versions .

 One thing we know for sure about Sumer is that we have only recovered a small fraction of what was written, especially from the earliest of times.